+'''

-''' examplesim = world.start('ExampleSim', eid_prefix='Model') collector = world.start('Collector', step_size=60) '''
+examplesim = world.start('ExampleSim', eid_prefix='Model')

+collector = world.start('Collector')

+'''

-We also set the eid_prefix for our example simulator and some configuration values for the database.
-It will collect data every minute until the simulation ends.
+We also set the eid_prefix for our example simulator.
 What gets returned by World.start() is called a model factory.

 We can use this factory object to create model instances within the respective simulator.
 In your scenario, such an instance is represented as an Entity.
 The model factory presents the available models as if they were classes within the factory's namespace.
-So this is how we can create one instance of our example model and one database instance:
+So this is how we can create one instance of our example model and one 'Monitor' instance: